driessene/acoustic_camera/readme.md

 - destinations - multiprocessing.queue: Default to none.
 A list of ports from another stage.
 Recall that ports are multiprocessing queues of a stage.
 - has_process - bool: Default is true.
 Set to false if the stage does not require a process.
 For example, when using matplotlib for plotting, matplotlib runs its own thread to update plots, thus a process is not needed.

-#### methods
+#### Methods
 - run(self): To be implemented by a subclass.
 Runs forever in a while true loop.
 This is the code that the subclass customizes to it own purpose.
 - start(self): Starts the stage.
-Run whenever you are ready to begin the process
+Run whenever you are ready to begin the process.
 - stop(self): Stops the stage.
 - link_to_destination(self): Adds a new destination to the stage.
 This is easier to read than providing all destinations at once when creating the object.
 - port_get(self): Gets data from all ports.
 Always use this than accessing individual queues/ports.
 If a single port is used, add [0] to the end of the call to get the data.
 This is a blocking operation.
-- port_put(self, data): Puts data to all destination ports.
+- port_put(self, data - Message): Puts data to all destination ports.
+Data must be a Message.

+### Message
+Messages are used to exchange data between stages.
+They have a main payload of data.
+Kwargs can be passed for other data such as timestaps and metadata.

+#### Properties
+- payload - any: The payload of the message.
+The main data to pass.
+- kwargs: Metadata.

+#### Methods
+None.

 ### Busses
 Busses are a stage which take several import ports, merges them into a tuple, and pushes to destinations.
 Useful for passing several stages to a single stage.
 It is preferred to have stages with several input ports, but this is an alternative if needed.